-Since about 2015, the Kansas City Museum has envisioned creating a hub of the humanities on the Kansas City Museum property.
+Since about 2015, the Kansas City Museum has envisioned creating a hub for the humanities on the Kansas City Museum property.
 The future restoration and renovation of the Carriage House will include new office space on the second floor for several nonprofit organizations working in the humanities.
 Although the Museum has not yet started renovating the Carriage House, it was able to allocate space on the first floor of the Carriage House for the Kansas City office of Missouri Humanities.

 Sharing this space advances Missouri Humanities’ efforts to strengthen connections with communities and organizations across the state while working to unite people through the humanities for a more thoughtful, informed, and civil society.